edinburgh-napier/SET09102/notes/unit1_code_quality/design_patterns.md

 3. **Behavioural patterns** focus on communication between objects.
-They define how objects interact, coordinate, and manage responsibilities in a dynamic way to accomplish tasks, ensuring that communication is flexible, organized, and decoupled.
+They define how objects interact, coordinate, and manage responsibilities in a dynamic way to accomplish tasks, ensuring that communication is flexible, organised, and decoupled.
 They typically address responsibilities, interactions, and communication flow between objects.

    **Examples**